-expression The expression that specifies the integer value to format. width The size of string in which to right-justify the value. mode The format type: 0 = leading blank fill, 1 = leading zero fill.
+expression The expression that specifies the integer value to format. width The size of string in which to right-justify the value.
+If the expression width is greater than this width , the result is filled with asterisks (). mode The format type: 0 = leading blank fill, 1 = leading zero fill.
 Return: INTFORMAT returns a single value.